kdada/vr-table-tennis/README.md

 # Copyright Notice

-The materials used in this project come from the following address, and the relevant rights belong to the original author.
+The materials used in this project come from the following addresses, and the relevant rights belong to the original author.
 The MIT license only affects the game code.

 - [Modular Village Pack](https://fertile-soil-productions.itch.io/modular-village-pack) - Keith at Fertile Soil Productions
 - [Modular Terrain Pack](https://fertile-soil-productions.itch.io/modular-terrain-pack) - Keith at Fertile Soil Productions